 It is the behaviour that the customers expect and deserve.
 Integrity covers moral values, impartiality and honesty, etc.

 It is the centre of the Total Quality Management framework.
-Trust is an element that binds employees, organizations and the customers.
+Trust is an element that binds employees, organizations and customers.

 It is an essential element in the entire framework as it directly affects productivity.
 In addition, the better the training is, the more influential the quality & management will be.